Albums Matter & Prints Feel Like Home

 Then we’ll sit down together once the heavy lifting of the design work has been done for you.
 At that point we begin the hard work of removing anything you don’t want to be included in your album, it’s tough but so important!
 You want your album to be EXACTLY the story you want to tell.
 I usually advise couples to approach this process with a big-scale perspective in mind.
 If you choose to have children, what are the memories you’d like to share with them?
 With your grandchildren?
 Those are the ones to include in these album spreads.

-Most of our collections come with a highlight wedding album included, for some couples, this is exactly how they want to show their day.
-But most of our couples usually add spreads into their albums that they can tell more of the detail of their story.
+All of our wedding collections come with a highlight wedding album included, for some couples, this is exactly how they want to show their day.
+But most of our couples usually add spreads into their albums (anywhere from 10-50 spreads is typical) so that they can tell more of the details of their wedding day story.
 The important thing is that it ends up being precisely what you want, and in a way that tells your story beautifully.

 None of this process is left for you to figure out on your own, honestly, it would just be far too overwhelming.
 I also want to get this album in your hands as soon as I possibly can after your wedding day.
 That’s why we sit together, usually over coffee, and always with a lot of laughs, to make sure everything is perfect.